Platform Overview

 About Graphlit

-We're building the semantic memory infrastructure for AI applications and agents.
+We're building the context layer infrastructure for AI applications and agents.

-Our mission: Give every developer the tools to build production AI apps and agents with persistent, contextual memory.
+Our mission: Give every developer the tools to build production AI apps and agents with organizational knowledge.

 Products: